liquidctl/liquidctl/README.md

 ## Other devices

-One of this project's goals is to support multiple devices with the same tool and interface.

-The following additional drivers are already planned:
+We would like to continously support more and more devices.
+At the moment, some additional drivers are already planned:

- - EVGA CLC: need a device or someone to collaborate with [**[help!]**][newissue]
+ - EVGA CLC 120/240/280: need to borrow a device or get the protocol specs [**[I can help/I know someone]**][newissue]
- - NZXT Kraken M22: LEDs likely similar to 3rd gen. Kraken X, but need someone to test it [**[help!]**][newissue]
+ - NZXT Kraken M22: probably easy to add, need a beta tester [**[I can help/I know someone]**][newissue]
- - NZXT Smart Device from H700i and other i version cases: have it, enqueued
+ - Smart Device from NZXT's H700i/H500i/H400i/H200i cases: soon (tm)

-If you would like to see liquidctl handle another device, please [open an issue][newissue].
+If you would like to see liquidctl handle another device, [open an issue][newissue] and let us know.

 ## License